w3c-social/activipy/docs/source/tutorial.rst

   >>> root_beer_note.types
   ['Note']

-Wait, plural?
+Wait, "types", as in possibly plural?
 That's right, an ActivityStreams object's "type" is actually a "composite type".
 It turns out this is useful when handling extensions to the vocabulary, but we'll come back to that later.

 Strings are less fun as types than ASTypes, so can we get that back?
 We sure can::